 Before you head into a child custody case – especially if your former partner is presenting you as an absent dad, an uncaring dad, or worse, an abusive dad – talk to a fathers’ rights attorney.
-At the Dallas-Fort Worth, McKinney and Houston law offices of Johnson, Loyd & Schmitz we’re dedicated to protecting you and your children.
+At the Dallas-Fort Worth and McKinney law offices of Johnson, Loyd & Schmitz we’re dedicated to protecting you and your children.

 Fathers and Primary Custody

 While Texas does allow shared parenting, where each parent has the child 50 percent of the time, we rarely see that kind of child custody order coming out of family courts.
 The judge usually awards primary custody to one or the other parent.